Youth Sports Concussion Safety Center

 " I finally had the opportunity to watch The Smartest Team and thought it was terrific.
 I want to commend you and your team on a job well done.
 It is informative, insightful and important information for anyone in youth and high school sports to watch." ~~ Scott Hallenbeck, Executive Director, USA Football

-Here you will find articles about how innovative new smart phone applications and tests are being used to identify hits that may have caused concussion for early assessment on the sports sideline, to reports on the latest research about the long-term effects of concussion on an athlete's cognitive function, from articles on whether the new state concussion safety laws are increasing concussion safety, to advice on the academic accomodations concussed student-athletes often need when they return to the classroom.
+Here you will find articles about information on the latest research about the long-term effects of concussion on an athlete's cognitive function, articles on whether the new state concussion safety laws are increasing concussion safety, advice on the academic accomodations concussed student-athletes often need when they return to the classroom, and about the latest in concussion research.

 MomsTeam Health and Safety editors and writers, along with our experts, including Rosemarie Scolaro Moser, Ph.D., one of the leading sports concussion neuropsychologists in the country and Director of the Sports Concussion Center of New Jersey, continue to provide advice, support, articles, videos and blogs on the latest in concussion management and the dangers of traumatic brain injury.

 Our mission now, as it was in 2000, is to do everything we can to minimize the short- and long-term risks that concussions, if not properly managed, pose to athlete, and to provide objective and practical concussion information to parents, coaches, and athletic trainers that reflects the latest consensus of medical experts and advances in research and technology on best concussion safety practices, all in the direct, concise, easy-to-read, practical format that has always been MomsTeam's hallmark.

 Brooke de Lench